 Getting a good night’s sleep is never overrated.
-Casper, the brand that’s been turning bedtime products into a lifestyle since 2014, is continuing its never-ending quest to lure you to sleep—this time with its new Cooling Collection of products.
+Casper, the brand that’s been turning bedtime products into a lifestyle since 2014, is continuing its never-ending quest to lure you to sleep—this time with its Cooling Collection of products, which are now on sale for up to 15% off.

 The line centers on the Snow Mattresses, a pair of temperature-regulating renditions of Casper’s now legendary Wave Hybrid and Nova Hybrid models.
 Casper claims its Snow mattresses keep sleepers 6 degrees cooler than the brand’s other products and help them maintain an even temperature through the night by pulling heat away from the body.
 Which makes them perfect for anyone who sleeps hot (especially during the summer) or suffers from hot flashes (we see you, women over 45).